webmachine/webmachine-ruby/README.md

 ## Changelog

+### 0.4.2 March 22, 2012

+0.4.2 is a bugfix release that corrects a few minor issues.
+Added Lars Gierth and Rob Gleeson as contributors.
+Thank you for your contributions!

+* I always intended for Webmachine-Ruby to be Apache licensed, but now that is explicit.
+* When the `#process_post` callback returns an invalid value, that will now be `inspect`ed in the raised exception's message.
+* Route bindings are now applied to the `Request` object before the `Resource` class is instantiated.
+This means you can inspect them inside the `#initialize` method of your resource.
+* Some `NameError` exceptions and scope problems in the Mongrel adapter were resolved.
+* URL-encoded `=` characters in the query string decoded in the proper order.

 ### 0.4.1 February 8, 2012

 0.4.1 is a bugfix release that corrects a few minor issues.
 Added Sam